 The dancer’s needs for injury-proof, flexible, controlled physiques helped Joseph inform and refine the Pilates exercise method.
 It wasn’t long before his Pilates classes ended up becoming the best supplementary dance training a dancer could have, as they bought attention to the performance of deep core support, pelvic alignment and the full range of movement.

 Today, Pilates is no longer a method of exercise exclusively practised by professional dancers to stay conditioned and injury-free.
 It’s evolved over the past 20 years to help a wider group of athletes to accomplish their competitive goals, no matter what sport they participate in.
-Both the Australian Ballet and Melbourne Storm athletes practice Pilates and yoga regularly, to help them build their strength and endurance, whilst managing joint pain, injuries and building postural muscles.
+Many athletes practice Pilates and yoga regularly, to help them build their strength and endurance, whilst managing joint pain, injuries and building postural muscles.

 Some of the benefits of fitness athletes in Melbourne experience through incorporating Pilates and yoga into their training regime include: